 This article is to provide you with important information relating to purchasing fertile eggs.
-At Suburban Chooks we do not offer customers fertile eggs posted, but we believe it is important to provide relevant information to chicken keepers about these risks.
+At Aussie Chook Supplies we do not sell fertile eggs but we believe it is important to provide relevant information to chicken keepers about these risks.
 This article is not intended to put anyone off buying fertile eggs (regardless of the transport method) but merely to provide information so the risks are known and the hatch rate expectations are realistic.

-All information provided is giving those who sell (and post) eggs the benefit of the doubt in their breeding, selection, storing and packing of those eggs.
+All information provided is giving those who sell (and post) eggs the benefit of the doubt in their feeding of breeding stock, breeding lines, selection, storing and packing of those eggs.

 In the beginning…

 Egg fertility is largely determined by a combination of factors, including:

 - the health of the parent birds.

 - the diet of the rooster and hens, from growing up as chicks through to breeding rations.

 - successful development of the reproductive organs (a rooster can still perform his roosterly duties but be infertile, for example).